roura356a/csk/intl.en-US/User Guide for Kubernetes Clusters/Application management/Back up and restore applications in Kubernetes clusters.md

 6. On the **Backups** tab, click **Create**.

-7. If you want to back up a volume, run the following command to add an annotation to the pod on which the volume is mounted.
+7. If you want to back up a volume, run the following command to add an annotation to the pod to which the volume is mounted:

     **Note:** If you want to back up an application, skip this step.